Strategic charging infrastructure

 Stakeholders:

-• Service area operators, truck-stop operators: Anticipate grid process and requirements during procurement.
+• Service area and truck-stop operators: Anticipate grid process and requirements during procurement.

 • A-road operators: Inform highway-side infrastructure planning with realistic timelines.